 Student Services

-Student Last Names: Hi - Me
+Student Last Names: L - N

 Mr. Cavender is excited to begin his 16th year in education at Colgan High School where he will be supervising Social Studies, Business, and Career and Technical Education.
 Mr. Cavender also serves students with the alpha last name Mi - Sc.